rackerlabs/technical-blog/_posts/2020-03-04-deploy-mongodb-as-a-docker-container.md

 ### Introduction

-After you install Docker on your computer or server, perform the following steps to deploy MongoDB as a Docker Container:
+After you install Docker on your computer or server, perform the following steps to deploy MongoDB as a Docker container:

 1. Download the latest or a specific MongoDB Docker image.
 2. Deploy an instance of MongoDB as a container.